 Firstly, our brains are hard wired to look for threats in our environment and to actively perform loss prevention.
 We are also wired to care about status and our social standing in our groups.
 This milieu of status, social positioning, and risk can generate this unstable “imposter” feeling many people often report.

-I sympathize with people who experience Imposter Syndrome because I have experienced myself too.
+I sympathize with people who experience Imposter Syndrome because I have experienced it myself too.

 When I think back to many of the key milestones in my life…my first published piece, my first real job, my first book, my first time as a manager, getting married, having a kid, playing my first shows in my band, starting my business…there was always an element of Imposter Syndrome gift-wrapped within these moments.
 It took me some time to understand that this was entirely normal and I needed to turn it from a negative into a net positive.